luiscastilho/dungeoneering/docs/index.md

 ### macOS

 The macOS ZIP is unsigned, meaning macOS will complain about it.
-Once you unzip the macOS ZIP, right click on `dungeoneering` and choose Open.
+Once you unzip the macOS ZIP, right click on each of the executables and choose Open.
 If asked, grant access to Documents folder since that's where dungeoneering saves its log files on macOS.

 ### Linux